karenarialin/karenarialin.github.io/README.md

 2. Change landing page design.
 Kind of egoistic.

-3. Find a custom domain

-4. Clean up CSS.
+3. Clean up CSS.
 It's a mess.
 Will use Sass.

-5. Make more mobile responsive.
+4. Make more mobile responsive.

-6. Fix README.
+5. Fix README.
 As you can see, it's not rendering so well.